Jasper County

 In Jasper County, a participant must receive 30 hours of classroom instruction and agree to volunteer 30 hours back to the community.
 A participant must complete 20 hours of volunteer service, plus an additional six hours of continuing education yearly.
 The volunteer service has taken on many forms.
 Several have participated in community garden and community beautification projects.
 Some have given programs to various school groups, gardening clubs and residential care units.
 Others have provided assistance with a helpline in the University of Missouri Extension Center during the summer months.
 A fee is charged to cover the cost of the course core manual, handouts and other expenses.
 Other arrangements can be made if a participant does not wish to contribute volunteer hours.

-The annual course covers a wide variety of topics including trees and shrubs, annuals and perennials, lawns, soils and fertility, pest management, control of invasive and noxious weeds and pests, fruits and vegetables, Season extension with cold frames, hoop houses and high tunnels will also be covered.
+The annual course covers a wide variety of topics including trees and shrubs, annuals and perennials, lawns, soils and fertility, pest management, control of invasive and noxious weeds and pests, fruits and vegetables, and extending the season with cold frames, hoop houses and high tunnels.
 Organic methods and traditional methods will be discussed and you will be introduced to research on new crops for this area.
 In the final part of the course you will learn the best ways to help others learn to grow.

 Plant sale